 summa cum laude in 2014 and relocated to Los Angeles in 2015 to work in the entertainment industry.
 She currently works for award-winning producer and director Stan Lathan.
 In that position, she has worked directly with the stand-up comedy

 specials for HBO and Netflix.
 Before joining LathanTV, she worked as an assistant and intern with Confluential Films, OWN Studios, and E!
 Entertainment, among others.
-Originally from Birdsboro, Pennsylvania, she is the daughter of Kenya Cryor and
+Originally from Birdsboro, Pennsylvania, she is the daughter of Kenya Cryor, Brooks Perkins, and Fred Thomas Jr.

 Leigh Heidenthal graduated from IUP with a Bachelor of Science degree in Elementary Education in 1996 and a Master of Education in Literacy degree in 2002.
 Since then, she has served as an elementary teacher in Prince George’s County School District,